Skip to main content

 The watermains in the relining program are selected by reviewing priority areas based on watermain breaks and coordinating with the City of Kingston Capital Reconstruction Program.

-The 2022-23 Watermain Relining Program, UK-22-29, was awarded to Fer-Pal Construction Ltd. Work was initiated in the Fall of 2022 and 1,240 meters of watermain were lined, primarily in the Collins-Bayridge and Calvin Park residential areas.
-The work under this contract is complete.
+The 2025 Watermain Relining Program was awarded to Fer-Pal Construction Ltd. Work was initiated in the Spring of 2025 and over the course of the construction seasons, 2,873 meters of watermain were lined and the work under this contract is complete.

 Did you know?